 One of the advantages of a kettlebell is the off-set nature of the weight.
 When held overhead, the off-set bell constantly applies a force pulling the arm out of alignment.
 This forces the rotator cuff to contract to hold the ball of the humerus (upper arm) in the center of the shoulder socket.

-Quinn Henoch, a brilliant physical therapist, describes the shoulder joint as a golf ball on a tee.
+Dr. Quinn Henoch describes the shoulder joint as a golf ball on a tee.
 The golf ball is the end of the humerus, and the tee is your shoulder socket.
 The tee is extremely small compared to the golf ball, so the rotator cuff needs to contract to keep the ball centered on the tee.
 Correct and timely contraction of the rotator cuff is critical to a healthy and well aligned shoulder.
 By holding the kettlebell in a bottoms-up position, the “wobbliness” is magnified, training the strength and timing of rotator cuff contractions.

 How To Do It